subsquid/substrate-archive-setup/README.md

 # Squid Archive setups

 > [!CAUTION]
-> V1 Subsquid Archives are deprecated in favor of [Subsquid Network](https://docs.subsquid.io/subsquid-network/).
+> V1 Subsquid Archives are deprecated.
+Use [Subsquid Network](https://docs.subsquid.io/subsquid-network/) instead.

 ## What is an Archive?